-AWARNING: To reduce the risk of serious personal injury, turn tool off and disconnect tool from power source before making any adjustments or removing/installing attachments or accessories.
+AWARNING: To reduce the risk of serious personal injury, place the forward/reverse button in the lock-off position or turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

-Installing and Removing the Battery Pack (Fig. 4)
+Installing and Removing the Battery Pack (Fig. 3)